lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Enjoyed or appreciated something.
 "I really liked the gift you gave me!"

 likely
 : Probable or expected to happen.
-"It likely won't snow in July here."
+"It likely won’t snow in July here."

 list
 : Written series of items.
 "I made a grocery list."